CVH-Lernfabrik/serverless_plc/aws/greengrass/README.md

     Attention: The default keyboard-layout is set to gb, so y and z are switched.

-    THE ABSOLUTELY FIRST THING YOU WANT TO DO IS TO CHANGE THIS DEFAULT USERNAME / PASSWORD COMBINATION!
+    The absolutely first thing you want to do is to change this default username / password combination!
 The easiest way to do this is via

         raspi-config